ActiveScale IAM API

 }

-The following group policy allows access to all users but only for objects which have their username as a prefix:
+This group policy allows access to all users, but only for objects that have their username as a prefix within the "exam-results" bucket.

 {